Cheesecake Layered Red Velvet Cake

 - In a large bowl, beat cream cheese and sugar until smooth.
 Beat in sour cream, flour and vanilla.
 Add eggs; beat on low speed just until blended.
 Pour into prepared pan.
 Place on a baking sheet.

-- Bake 40-50 minutes or until center is set.
+- Bake until center is set, 40-50 minutes.
 Cool on a wire rack 10 minutes.
 Loosen sides from pan with a knife.
 Cool 1 hour longer.
 Refrigerate until ready to assemble, covering when completely cooled.

 - For cake, increase oven setting to 350°.
 Line bottoms of two greased 9-in. round baking pans with parchment paper; grease paper.